realness-online/web/README.md

 VUE_APP_MESSAGING_SENDER_ID=${firebase.messagingSenderId}
 ```

-Restart your local server and localhost will have the same functionality as when you deploy
+Restart your local server and localhost will have the same functionality as when you deploy. take a look at our [development setup](docs/setup.md)

 ## Contributing